underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 field[Cherries](123)
 ```

-`FieldType` is type alias that simplifies
+`FieldType` is a type alias that simplifies
 extracting the tag and base types from a tagged type:

 ```scala